HOW TO GET STARTED

 Some of the most important equipment you will purchase for karting will be the required safety devices.
 Some of these items have different requirements for children and adults.
 Aways purchase name brand equipment from reputable sources and check the tags for the required ratings.

-Helmet – Helmets must have current SNELL or SFI ratings.
+Helmet – Helmets must have current SNELL or SFI ratings (see OVKA Rulebook).
 Tinted visors are legal for daytime races but clear or amber visors are required for OVKA night races.
-New Karters must place an “X” in tape on the back of their helmets for their first three race days to let other drivers know they are new.
+New karters must place an “X” in tape on the back of their helmets for their first three race weekends to let other drivers know they are new.

 Race Suit - Drivers are required to wear either a full-length racing suit or a jacket constructed from an abrasion-resistant material.
 If wearing a jacket, full-length pants must be worn.
 Karting racing suits are typically more affordable than those for full-sized cars, as they do not have multi-layer flame-retardant Nomex linings.

 Rib & Chest Protector – A chest protector and a rib vest are mandatory for drivers in the Kid Kart, Sportsman and Junior classes.
-The requirement is an SFI 20.1 rating.
+The spec requirement is an SFI 20.1 rating which can be found on a tag on the unit.
 For Seniors and Masters classes, a rib protector is highly recommended.

 Gloves - Either kart racing gloves, or motorcycle road racing gloves.

-Neck protection - a "neck roll" or "neck collar" is required for all OVKA racers.
+Neck protection - a "neck roll" or "neck collar" is required for all OVKA racers to limit head movement of the driver to prevent hyper-extension.
 There are several styles to choose from at most karting supply distributors.

-Take the time to set your new kart up for your own comfort, by adjusting the seat, steering wheel, and pedals to fit your stature so that you do not have to overly reach for the throttle or brake, and can turn the wheel with natural motion.
+Take the time to set your new kart up for your own comfort, by adjusting the seat, steering wheel, and pedals to fit your stature so that you do not have to over-extend to reach the throttle or brake and can turn the wheel with natural motion.
 Go through every bolt and connection on your new kart and double check that they are secured and retained.
 You will not build confidence as a driver if you have a mechanical incident at your first day on track.

-Begin by walking the track configuration you are about to drive, when no one else is driving on the track.
+Begin by walking the track configuration that you are about to drive, when no one else is driving on the track.
 Standard etiquette is to always practice the track configuration of the next upcoming race.
+A diagram of the available G&J Kartway configurations can be found here.
 Pay attention to where the racing line is (where the darkest areas of rubber are worked into the asphalt) and where black tire marks are built up on the curbs in the corners.
 These are the places you are going to want to position your kart when you start learning the fastest way around the circuit.
 Also pay attention to where its clear that other drivers have gone OFF the track, and left skid marks, scrapes, and dirt patches.
 These are the areas that are common for mistakes.

 When you are ready, try taking your first laps with an empty of track, if possible, to give yourself plenty of room and space to make mistakes.
-Always raise your hand high above your head when entering and exiting the track to give proper notice to other drivers, and never enter the track without stopping and looking for oncoming karts.
+Always raise your hand high above your head when entering and exiting the track to give proper notice to other drivers when you are going slowly, and never enter the track without stopping and looking for oncoming karts.
+If you spin or come to a stop on track for any reason, first raise your hands in the air to alert oncoming drivers, and only exit your kart when you are certain there are no oncoming vehicles.

 Focus on building a smooth driving style, without harsh or abrupt inputs to the steering wheel or pedals.
 Pay attention to placing your kart on the racing line in the corners, where you observed on your track walk, and holding a consistent line on the straights, without weaving.
 Work in intervals of 5-10 laps at a time to avoid over-tiring yourself quickly.
 Do not forget to top off your fuel tank, oil your chain, and check your lug nut torques periodically as you run laps.